Third Crossing - Point St. Mark Dr. and Gore Road intersection

 3. Both the Library and the Hwy 15 intersections were difficult designs that had many competing interests with the main items being the elements you don’t see, the underground electrical, sewers, and grade tie-ins.
 The layout of the road is final but any of the softer elements such as street furniture and plantings have not been finalized.
 Any other minor tweaks based on this engagement process can also be considered if the impact to the final design is minimal.

-I see nothing but more traffic problems, in these designs, if there isn't reasonable traffic signalling during rush hour periods.
+• I see nothing but more traffic problems, in these designs, if there isn't reasonable traffic signalling during rush hour periods.
 This has been a major problem at the Highway 15 and Highway 2 intersection, with traffic being backed up all the way to the LaSalle Causeway.
 There has been an abject failure of the City to deal with this problem for years.
 There's a strong possibility of traffic being delayed turning off of the bridge onto Highway 15, and thus backing up onto the bridge itself, simply to accommodate pedestrian and cycle traffic.
 Is it really necessary to add a crosswalk intersection that will probably interfere with bridge traffic, (especially during time of heavy traffic use), when pedestrians and cycles would only have a short distance to go to cross at the Highway 15 intersection, if this traffic is mostly to accommodate the library?
 And, considering that the library may often be closed, wouldn't this intersection add unnecessary traffic stops, in the case of automatic traffic signals; or, will this new design have traffic signals that are only prompted by pedestrians and cycles using a button to request a green light for their crossing the intersection?
 Such a short distance between intersections, at one end of this bridge, is only going to add more gridlock to traffic entering or exiting the bridge from Highway 15, during rush hour traffic.

-Fortean asked about 3 years ago
+Fortean asked almost 4 years ago

 Hi Fortean,